nasa/Transform-to-Open-Science-Book/Year_of_Open_Science_Guide/participants/readme.md

-## Expectations for Organizations Joining the Year of Open Science
+## Expectations for Organizations Joining a Year of Open Science

 **To sign up your organization, please fill out [this form](https://forms.gle/KPKaejc2WP7dm5XVA).**